Mixed Hodge Structures on Alexander Modules: Future Directions. Open Questions.

-It would also be interesting to find examples of pairs $(U,f)$, with $U$ a smooth connected complex algebraic manifold and $f\colon U \to \C^*$ an algebraic map, for which $A_i(U^f;\Q)$ is not a semisimple $R$-module for some $i$.
 In many of the algebraic situations considered in this paper, we have in fact that $A_i(U^f;\Q)$ is semisimple for all $i$.
 This applies, in particular, to the following cases: \begin{itemize} \item When $f\colon U=\C^n \setminus \{f=0\} \to \C^*$ is induced by a complex polynomial $f\colon \C^n \to \C$ which is transversal at infinity (see \cite{DL, Max06}), e.g., $f$ could be a homogeneous polynomial.
 More generally, $A_i(U^f;\Q)$ is semisimple in the case of Setting \ref{set:DL} (see \cite{DL}). \item When $f\colon U \to \C^*$ is a projective submersion of smooth complex algebraic varieties, the semisimplicity of $A_i(U^f;\Q)$ is a consequence of Deligne's decomposition theorem (see Remark \ref{rem:smf}). \item When $f\colon U \to \C^*$ is a proper algebraic map, the semisimplicity of $A_i(U^f;\Q)$ is a consequence of the decomposition theorem of Beilinson-Bernstein-Deligne \cite{BBD} (see Corollary \ref{corss}). \end{itemize}

 Let us also point out here that the semisimplicity property does not hold in general in the local situation, that is, for the monodromy operator acting on the (co)homology of the Milnor fiber associated to a complex hypersurface singularity germ (see, e.g., the discussion in \cite[Section I.9]{Ku}).